killbill/slate/source/includes/_account.md

 ## CBA Rebalancing

-This API endpoint allows to relabance the existing credit balance adjustments against the unpaid invoices in the Account.
+This API endpoint allows to rebalance the existing credit balance adjustments against the unpaid invoices in the Account.

 ### Rebalance account CBA